Lucky-Aubrey/wezterm/README.md

 This is a custom configuration for WezTerm – a GPU-accelerated terminal emulator and multiplexer.

 It includes a minimal UI, JetBrains Mono font, transparent window background, and extensive keybindings for pane and tab management using a `CTRL+a` leader key.
+The colortheme is (Cyberdream)[https://github.com/scottmckendry/cyberdream.nvim].
+The taskbar I use is [yasb](https://github.com/amnweb/yasb) for which you can find my config [here](https://github.com/Lucky-Aubrey/yasb-config).
 ![Wezterm with NeoVim](/images/screenshot.png)
 ***